-The UK's contingent resources represents a significant opportunity to progress discovered resources to development.
-There was a 0.1 billion boe reduction in the central estimate of total contingent resources during 2019, the overall estimate is 7.4 billion boe.
-There were a number of changes within the contingent resources categories, as a result of:

-- Six new discoveries from exploration successes in 2019 adding 240 mmboe to the contingent resource base. - Six new field developments consented to in 2019 resulted in less than 100 mmboe movement from contingent resources to reserves. - The sanction of a number of incremental projects in producing fields resulting in the movement of contingent resources to reserves. - A number of other adjustments made by operators resulting in an overall decrease in contingent resources in producing fields.
+- The UK's contingent resources represents a significant opportunity to progress discovered resources to development.
+There was a 0.6 billion boe reduction in the central estimate of total contingent resources during 2020, the overall estimate is 6.8 billion boe.
+There were several changes within the contingent resources categories, as a result of: - Six new discoveries from exploration successes in 2020 adding 212 mmboe to the contingent resource base. - Three new field developments consented to in 2020 resulted in less than 100 mmboe movement from contingent resources to reserves - The sanction of a number of incremental projects in producing fields resulting in the movement of contingent resources to reserves - A number of other adjustments made by operators resulting in an overall decrease in contingent resources in producing fields.

-Figure 3: 2C resource changes from end 2018 to end 2019
+Figure 3: 2C resource changes from end 2019 to end 2020